I longed to send my mother word of the assalt on Snakes-Purr.

 The French Ambassador reported that King James was in a panic on the night of the arrest, both for his own safety and that of his heir, Prince Henry.

 The Venetian Ambassador tried to find out what was going on, but could only report that the Earl and his friends had been maliciously accused of treason.

 James was understandably nervous about plots – there’d already been a couple against him in 1603, involving Southampton’s old enemy Lord Grey and Essex’s old enemies Sir Walter Ralegh and Lord Cobham.
 They received stays of execution and were confined in the Tower.

-Southampton had absolutely no incentive to plot against James.
-He was approaching his 31st birthday and had, for the first time in his life, a proper earl’s lifestyle: positions and functions at court, enough wealth to maintain several households, and the ‘employment’ Queen Elizabeth had steadfastly withheld from him.
+Southampton had no incentive to plot against James.
+He was approaching his 31st birthday and had, for the first time in his life, a proper earl’s lifestyle: positions and functions at court, enough wealth to maintain several households, and the ‘employment’ Queen Elizabeth had withheld from him.

 In the absence of any reliable English records, one of the Earl’s biographers (G.P.V.
 Akrigg) suspects that James later felt foolish, and ordered any official papers on the matter destroyed.

 It was a minor glitch in an otherwise happy life.
 Elizabeth Vernon gave birth to their first son on St David’s day (1 March) 1605 “a saint to be much honored by that house for so great a blessing, by wearing a leek forever upon that day” according to letter-writer Rowland Whyte.
 Doubtless leeks were smaller back then.

 The King and Robert Cecil were the child’s godfathers.